russellpierce/naptime/cran-comments.md

+## Naptime 1.3.1 Release

+I received a notice about an issue with the URL field in DESCRIPTION.
+I can see from the tarball on offer that the error is present in that file.
+But, I've been unable to replicate with my current build tooling.
+I am submitting a new tarball for which I've manually verified the URL field.

 ## Naptime 1.3.0 Release

 The previous version of package:naptime, 1.2.2 was [failing](https://cran.r-project.org/web/checks/check_results_naptime.html) in Europe/London due to a bug in an upstream package.
 As urged by Prof. Ripley, the upstream package has been replaced.
 I've verified that at least the MacOS Euripe/London locale should have its bug resolved as a consequence.
 In addition, in response to feedback from Kurt Hornik some faulty code (eval parse anti-pattern) has been replaced.